-Child custody cases in Virginia can take one of two forms, contested or uncontested.
+Child custody cases can take one of two forms, contested or uncontested.
 In an uncontested matter, both parents would reach an agreement on their own, without the need for court intervention.
 In a contested child custody case, the parents cannot reach an agreement on custody and visitation, so the case needs a judge to make the decision.

 You must usually file a child custody petition with the Juvenile and Domestic Relations (JDR) Court if you are unmarried.
 Married persons generally could file both in JDR and in Circuit Court where divorces are handled.
 The county where the child last resided for six months consecutively is where you need to file the petition.
 In the initial hearing, the judge can enter a temporary custody and a visitation order but does not always do so.
 In all contested matters, the judge will also order all parties to attend a parenting course.

 The judge has discretion to appoint an attorney to represent the child’s interests, known as a Guardian ad litem.
 The Department of Social Services (DSS) may also become involved to do a home studies report in a limited number of cases.
-A Court Appointed Special Advocate (CASA) may also be appointed to investigate, but that practice is very county-specific and rare in most Virginia localities.
+A Court Appointed Special Advocate (CASA) may also be appointed to investigate, but that practice is very county-specific and rare in most localities.

 While the courts prefer that both parents are involved in a child’s life, the most important determining factor on custody is what is in “the best interest” of the child.
 If there is reason for the court to only award custody to one parent, it will.
 It is important to note that there are two types of custody — legal custody and physical custody.
-Most cases result in the parents having joint legal custody, but in many cases, it is possible to obtain sole legal and/or physical custody in Virginia.
+Most cases result in the parents having joint legal custody, but in many cases, it is possible to obtain sole legal and/or physical custody.
 Even if you are granted sole custody, the other parent is typically granted visitation rights in most cases unless the other parent has been declared unfit, is abusive and/or there is a total termination of parental rights.

 The judge also looks at a variety of factors when deciding legal and physical custody of a child.
 Some of the most important factors can include your role in raising the child and what role you will play in the child’s future.
 Other factors that can impact the judge’s decision include: